archbung/haskell-gargantext/README.md

       - turn off (temporarily) the `hal` in `source-repository-package`
    2. When changes work and tests are OK, commit in repo `hal`
 2. When changes are commited / merged:
-   1. Get the hash id, and edit `stack.yaml` with the **new commit id**
+   1. Get the hash id, and edit `cabal.project` with the **new commit id**
-   2. run `./bin/update-cabal-project`
+   2. run `./bin/update-project-dependencies`
-      - get an error that sha256 don't match, so update the `./bin/update-cabal-project` with new sha256 hash
+      - get an error that sha256 don't match, so update the `./bin/update-project-dependencies` with new sha256 hash
-      - run again `./bin/update-cabal-project` (to make sure it's a fixed point now)
+      - run again `./bin/update-project-dependencies` (to make sure it's a fixed point now)

 > Note: without `stack.yaml` we would have to only fix `cabal.project` -> `source-repository-package` commit id.
 Sha256 is there to make sure CI reruns the tests.